On this page:

 - Double click on IST Network Information for Mac OS X.zip to extract the folder.

 - Double click on IST Network Information for Mac OS X script.

 - The application will put a file on your Desktop called IST-Network-Troubleshooting-Info_<datestamp>.txt

 - Send a copy of this file to IS&T

-- Download the following file to your computer running Windows Vista or Windows 7: IST_Network Info for WinVista and Win7.vbs
+- Download the following file to your computer running Windows: IST_Network Info for WinVista and Win7.vbs

 - Double click on the file IST_Network Info for WinVisa and Win7.vbs to run it.

 - When the application completes, it will put a file on your Desktop called IST Network Information_<datestamp>.txt